sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

         USB-B\ConfigSet\AutoUnattend.xml

-1. Associate the answer file with the Windows Image by clicking **OK** at the prompted message box to add a driver to Windows PE, click **Insert** select **Driver Path** and select pass **1 windowsPE** and then browse to the driver.
+1. Click **OK** to associate the answer file with the Windows Image.

+3. To add a driver to Windows PE, click **Insert** select **Driver Path** and select pass **1 windowsPE** and then browse to the driver.
 Note: This step is optional and only required if a third-party driver is needed for use in the Windows Preinstallation Enviornment.

+2. To add a package, click **Insert**, select **Package**, and then browse to the package you want to add.
 This step is optional.

-2. To add a package, click **Insert*, select **Package** and then browse to the package you want to add.
-This step is optional

 ### Customize the answer file